This section provides guidelines for configuring MAC settings for end devices from the CLI.

 mac-settings.desired_<parameter> take effect on device creation, after OTAA join or ABP FCnt reset, ResetInd, or after MAC state reset.

-mac-settings.<parameter> represents what the Network Server believes is configured on the end device, and should not be changed, unless the device does not conform to spec.
+mac-settings.<parameter> represents what the Network Server believes is configured on the end device, and should not be changed, unless the device does not conform to the LoRaWAN® specification.
 It may however be necessary to set

 mac-settings.RX1_delay for ABP devices where this is not configured as part of activation.

 mac-state can be used to test MAC settings in the current session.
 To update settings for testing in the current session, make changes to the

 mac-state.desired_parameters.<parameter>.
 Updates to the

 mac-state.desired_parameters.<parameter> are applied on the next uplink, and lost on reset.

 The expected procedure for testing and updating settings is: